The impact of scheduling practices: a case study of the Gap

-The authors of the Stable Scheduling Study will present the exciting results of their multi-year effort to look at the impact of scheduling policies on the Gap’s business and its employees.
-This yet-to-be-released work is funded in part by the Washington Center for Equitable Growth.
+The authors of the Stable Scheduling Study presented the exciting results of their multi-year effort to look at the impact of scheduling policies on the Gap’s business and its employees.
+The work was funded in part by the Washington Center for Equitable Growth.

 Joan C. Williams, Distinguished Professor of Law and Director of the Center for WorkLife Law of the University of California, Hastings College of the Law

 Susan Lambert, Associate Professor, University of Chicago, School of Social Service Administration

 Saravanan Kesavan, Associate Professor and Sarah Graham Kenan scholar, University of North Carolina, Kenan-Flagler Business School

 Explore the Equitable Growth network of experts around the country and get answers to today's most pressing questions!